apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia to seize energy assets from 'unfriendly' European countries**
+**Adobe explains why it abandoned the Figma deal**

-You can read more about it [here](https://www.politico.eu/article/russia-seize-european-energy-assets-omv-wintershall/).
+You can read more about it [here](https://www.theverge.com/2023/12/20/24008189/adobe-figma-deal-eu-explained-decoder).

 ## Requirements
 - Python 3.8